kurrik/ghostwriter/README.md

     $ python -m SimpleHTTPServer

-Which will host the rendered site at http://localhost:8000 Note that you'll need to re-run Ghostwriter if you make source changes.
+Which will host the rendered site at http://localhost:8000

+Note that the `--watch` flag will re-run Ghostwriter if it picks up filesystem changes.
+So editing a site is as easy as changing the source directory and reloading the page in your browser.

 Dependencies
 ------------